 If you think you have a basement waterproofing problem, request a professional basement inspection today.
 We will send one of our certified basement waterproofing specialists to visit your home and conduct a thorough inspection of your home's basement foundation.

-Foundation Support Systems of Wyoming fixes leaky basements in Wyoming, in areas like Sheridan, Rock Springs, Laramie, Evanston, Riverton, Jackson, Green River and neighboring towns and cities.
+Foundation Support Systems of Wyoming fixes leaky basements in Wyoming, in areas like Cheyenne, Rock Springs, Laramie, Evanston, Riverton, Jackson, Green River, and neighboring towns and cities.
 Contact us today for a free wet basement repair estimate.

 Other companies might try to sell you on inferior basement waterproofing solutions.
 Our products have been developed, patented, and perfected by Basement Systems®, Inc. -- the world's largest network of basement waterproofing contractors.

 Heavy equipment is brought in to dig out the entire perimeter of the basement.
 New drain lines are installed, and sometimes a waterproof coating is applied to foundation walls.
 This waterproofing strategy is expensive and often damages lawn and garden areas.
 Exterior drains are prone to clogging with silt and roots over time.

 This drain line is installed underneath the basement floor, just inside the foundation walls.
 The hidden drainage system brings water to a sump pit, where a sump pump automatically pumps it outside.
 Also known as a French Drain, this system is not prone to clogging; it's reliable and easy to service.

 A hollow plastic baseboard is installed along the base of basement walls to form a drainage channel that directs water to a sump pump system.
 A baseboard-type drainage system is sometimes recommended when the basement slab is too thin to accommodate a French Drain.